 A materials handler identifies, transports, packs, removes, and disposes of materials.
 A worker must follow safety procedures and regulations, including wearing special protective gear and disposing of materials as regulated by law.
 A materials handler physically moves materials and uses heavy equipment to move materials.

 Materials handlers don't need a college degree.
 Requirements typically include passing a physical exam, being 18 years old or older, and having a driver's license.
 In some cases, a commercial driver's license may be needed.

 Employers usually provide all necessary training for workers either through the company or through an outside training facility.
 Some hazardous materials handlers need to meet specific training standards to earn a license to handle materials like mold or asbestos.
 Training to qualify a worker for licensure may come from the following agencies:

 - U.S. Environmental Protection Agency

 - Mine Safety and Health Administration

-The BLS published the median annual salary earned by hazardous materials removal workers as $37,930 in May 2013.
-The same year, hand laborers and freight, stock, and material movers earned a median of $23,970, per the BLS.
+The BLS also reported that the mean annual salary for hazardous materials removal workers was $44,150 as of May 2015.
+That same year, hand laborers and freight, stock, and material movers earned a mean annual salary of $27,840, per the BLS.